 The winner of the Mount Vernon History Teacher of the Year will receive a $5,000 cash award, as well as an all-expense paid trip to George Washington's Mount Vernon for up to 100 students and 10 chaperones (inclusive of bus transportation, tickets to the Estate, and lunch vouchers).

-The Mount Vernon Teacher of the Year runner-up will receive tickets to George Washington's Mount Vernon for up to 75 students and chaperones.
+The Mount Vernon Teacher of the Year runner-up will receive tickets to George Washington's Mount Vernon for up to 50 students and 5 chaperones.

 Teachers may submit a self-nomination or be nominated by a colleague.

 For nominations made by a colleague, please provide a two-page (maximum) essay describing how the nominated teacher addresses the award criteria in his or her classroom and why you believe he or she is deserving of this honor.

 - Educational Materials: Sample educational materials used in the classroom that highlight the use of primary sources such as documents and/or material culture.

-Meet the 2016 Mount Vernon History Teacher of the Year
+Meet the 2019 Mount Vernon History Teacher of the Year

 Mount Vernon is honored to give the History Teacher of the Year Award to Antoinette Dempsey-Waters, a history teacher at Wakefield High School in Arlington, VA.
 Antoinette is an innovative teacher who has been featured in the Huffington Post, Washington Post, and Atlantic Magazine.
 She created a course on African American History for her school that will be offered in all Arlington County high schools in the 2020-2021 school year.

 A colleague wrote of her work: “Antoinette knows how to reflect on and learn from the past in order to change the future.
 She relished the “ah-ha” moments of her students when they are finally able to connect the dots in their learning, to go into the world and use their historical knowledge to understand the present.”